-RESPONSE: By creating a comfortable bicycle routes that highlight unique visitor and inviting pedestrian experience along the attractions. adjacent streets, The Scottsdale Collection will RESPONSE: Bicycle infrastructure will be encourage alternative modes of transportation, incorporated throughout The Scottsdale such as by foot, bicycle, bus and/or trolley.
-Collection by providing designated bicycle lanes Bicycle lanes and bicycle parking will be provided and well-placed, shaded bicycle parking. throughout.
-Encouraging these alternative means of transportation is inherent to Old GOAL M 8: Promote bicycle education, safety, Town development as the Property is located enforcement. near numerous restaurant, retail, and cultural POLICY M 8.2: Incorporate safety measures destinations.
-Additionally, the Arizona Canal Trail at grade separations, street crossings, and is immediately adjacent to the site bisecting the intersections to minimize conflicts with intersection of Scottsdale and Camelback and the Indian Bend Wash is located approximately threevehicles, pedestrians, and other bicyclists. quarters of a mile directly east of the site both RESPONSE: Safety measures will be providing bicycle recreational opportunities and factored into the design of street crossing connectivity.
-Gentry on the Green, a recently and intersections to protect all modes of approved 41-acre mixed-use development transportation whether walking, biking or focused on bicycle tourism, is located to the traveling by car. east between The Scottsdale Collection site and the Indian Bend Wash and once redeveloped will establish a hub for bicycle tourism with abundant public open space amenities for tourist and locals alike.
+RESPONSE: By creating a comfortable and inviting pedestrian experience along the adjacent streets, The Scottsdale Collection will encourage alternative modes of transportation, such as by foot, bicycle, bus and/or trolley.
+Bicycle lanes and bicycle parking will be provided throughout.
+Encouraging these alternative means of transportation is inherent to Old Town development as the Property is located near numerous restaurant, retail, and cultural destinations.
+Additionally, the Arizona Canal Trail is immediately adjacent to the site bisecting the intersection of Scottsdale and Camelback and the Indian Bend Wash is located approximately threequarters of a mile directly east of the site both providing bicycle recreational opportunities and connectivity.
+Gentry on the Green, a recently approved 41-acre mixed-use development focused on bicycle tourism, is located to the east between The Scottsdale Collection site and the Indian Bend Wash and once redeveloped will establish a hub for bicycle tourism with abundant public open space amenities for tourist and locals alike.